 A copay is a flat dollar amount that you pay upfront for certain services when using network providers.

-Coinsurance (previously referred to as a copayment) is the percentage of the cost for covered services that you pay after you pay the deductible:
+Coinsurance is the percentage of the cost for covered services that you pay after you pay the deductible:

-The PPO includes a medical out-of-pocket maximum (previously called the copayment maximum), which is the most you will pay in the form of coinsurance (or copayments) in a given year.
+The PPO includes a medical out-of-pocket maximum, which is the most you will pay in the form of coinsurance in a given year.
 Once you reach the medical out-of-pocket maximum, the plan pays 100 percent of allowable costs for the rest of the year.
 Office visit copays and deductibles do not count toward the medical out-of-pocket maximum.

 The total maximum out-of-pocket is the most you will pay in a year in the form of deductibles, copays, and coinsurance.
 If your covered out-of-pocket expenses reach the total maximum out-of-pocket amount, the plan will pay 100 percent of allowable costs for the rest of the year.